 Survival rates depend mainly on two elements: how early the cancer is detected, and the pathology of the tumor (how aggressive it is).
 Early detection is important because survival for early stage cervical cancer is much greater than that for later stage disease.
-Five-year survival for tumors found in the localized stage is 79 percent among US black women and 86 percent among US white women.
-In Georgia, about 38 percent of cases among black women and about 48 percent of cases among white women are diagnosed in their localized stage.
-If the cancer is diagnosed at the distant stage, five-year survival drops to about 8 percent for US black women and 14 percent for US white women.
-Detection and treatment of cervical cancer has remained steady in recent years, with the five-year relative US survival rate for all stages combined decreasing from 69 percent in 1974-1976 to 68 percent in 2002-2008 (the survival rate for all stages for Georgia women is 67 percent).
+Five-year survival rate for tumors found in the localized stage is 84 percent among black women in Georgia and 87 percent among white women in Georgia.
+In Georgia, about 37 percent of cases among black women and about 47 percent of cases among white women were diagnosed in their localized stage.
+If the cancer is diagnosed at the distant stage, five-year survival rate drops to about 9 percent for black women in Georgia and 15 percent for white women in Georgia.
+Detection and treatment of cervical cancer has remained steady in recent years, with the five-year relative US survival rate for all stages combined holding steady with 69 percent in 1974-1976 and 69 percent in 2003-2009 (the survival rate for all stages for Georgia women is 65 percent).